 Many of the problems people tell me about boil down to a lack of both equipment and personnel in our schools.
 We need more paraprofessionals, counselors, social workers, special education teachers, gifted and talented teachers, and substitute teachers.
 We need more hands on deck.
 We should work to keep individual class sizes small, not just overall teacher-to-student ratios.
 This focus supports teachers and enhances educational outcomes.

-We all know Minnesota has a well documented achievement gap.
-We also know that Minnesota schools don’t have enough social workers, school counselors, specialty teachers, or other support professionals.
-At the same time, we are seeing children affected by opioid epidemic, homelessness, and other such societal crises coming to school and experiencing profound barriers to learning and participating in classrooms in meaningful ways.
+Minnesota has a well-documented achievement gap.
+Minnesota schools don't have enough social workers, school counselors, specialty teachers, or other support professionals.
+At the same time, we are seeing children affected by opioid epidemic, homelessness, and other such societal crisis coming to school and experiencing profound barriers to learning and participating in classrooms in meaningful ways.
 The types of problems these children face are systemic and require people across a spectrum of organizations working together to develop meaningful solutions.

 First, we need to advocate for more funding from state and local sources, and use that funding to hire more staff.
 However, we can't stop there.
 The problems our students are facing are bigger than any school district can be expected to manage on their own.
 These are societal problems, and as such they will need a broad coalition of support to help solve them.
 We need to build partnerships with the City of Moorhead and Clay County to get to the root of these problems.
 Yes, we need more counselors, more social workers, and more support staff, but we also need more affordable housing, increased access to addiction services, increased food stability, etc.

 Children don't learn in a vacuum.
 They are parts of families, who are parts of communities, who are parts of states, who are parts of this country.
 The issues facing our school systems are the result of issues facing our cities, states, and nation.
 We need innovative ideas and new coalitions dedicated to improving the lives of our kids and their families, in order to improve our schools.